rclark/cfn-test/readme.md

 Returns the name of your test stack.

-**cfnTest.start(template)**
+**cfnTest.start(template, parameters)**

 Start your stack by either providing the template body (as a JavaScript object or a JSON string), or the template's URL on S3.
+Optionally, provide parameters to pass to your stack.

 **cfnTest.description**